Meet the Team

 (Headquaters)

-Role: Sarah’s Fellsman revolves around the heart of the Fellsman (alternatively referred to as the kitchen – everyone works better on a full stomach!), ensuring entrants and the support staff are fuelled up before set off and are well rewarded on their return with a tasty meal!
+Role: The catering deparment is in some essence the heart of the Fellsman (everyone works better on a full stomach!), This team ensures entrants and the support staff are fuelled up before set off and are well rewarded on their return with a tasty meal!

 Alex Thewlis